 Wear old warm clothes and boots or wellingtons.
-Long trousers
+A fleece may

 If deemed necessary, you will be given a hi-viz vest to wear, but you can wear your own vest or jacket if you prefer.